nicubarbaros/Lily/README.md

 #### Options

-> List including all options
+> List including all options available for you to use.

 ##### className
 Type: `String`